Skip to main content

 Purpose

-The Second Chance Act Addressing the Needs of Incarcerated Parents and their Minor Children program awards funding to support states, localities, and community-based organizations in developing and expanding programs and services to address the needs of incarcerated parents with children ages 18 and younger.
-The program seeks to facilitate positive family engagement between incarcerated parents and their children and implement programs that will decrease antisocial behaviors and future involvement in the juvenile justice system for children of incarcerated parents.
+The Second Chance Act Addressing the Needs of Incarcerated Parents and their Minor Children program awards funding to support states, localities, and tribes in developing and expanding programs and services to address the needs of incarcerated parents with children ages 18 and younger.
+The program seeks to improve outcomes for the target population by reducing recidivism, supporting responsible parenting and healthy child development, strengthening resiliency, and improving family and community interactions.

 Eligibility